Khloe Kardashian, Lamar Odom call off divorce

-LOS ANGELES (Reuters) - Khloe Kardashian and her basketball player husband, Lamar Odom, called off their divorce on Wednesday a week after the athlete collapsed and fell into a coma in Las Vegas, celebrity media reported.
+LOS ANGELES, Oct 21 (Reuters) - Khloe Kardashian and her basketball player husband, Lamar Odom, called off their divorce on Wednesday a week after the athlete collapsed and fell into a coma in Las Vegas, celebrity media reported.

 Website TMZ.com, People magazine and E!, which broadcasts reality show “Keeping Up With the Kardashians,” said Khloe Kardashian’s attorney asked a Los Angeles judge on Wednesday to withdraw the divorce petition that both sides had signed earlier this year and that was awaiting final approval.